Kinosaki Yumekoyado Temboen - Ryokan Guide & Tattoo Policy

 Why Bathe Here?
 Benefits and History

-• Reservable Kashikiri Bath: The private bath lets tattooed guests soak without entering communal areas, and the included sotoyu pass opens all seven of Kinosaki's fully tattoo-friendly public bathhouses in town.
+• Tattoo-Friendly, Public and Private: The ryokan welcomes guests with tattoos in its baths, and Tensui gives you a soak of your own; the included sotoyu pass also opens all seven of Kinosaki's fully tattoo-friendly public bathhouses in town.

 • Kaiseki and Crab Season: Multi-course dinners feature Tajima beef and seasonal seafood, with dedicated crab courses in winter that draw repeat visitors to this specific ryokan.